 First off, training to be an anesthesiologist is long and intense.

-What Type of Lifestyle does the Anesthesiologist Live?
+What Type of Life do Anesthesiologists Live?

 The answer to this is generally a stressful one.

-That said, experienced anesthesiologists could live opulently if they choose.
+With that said, experienced anesthesiologists could live opulently if they choose.

-The position is one of the most highly paid in the country, so the main limitation is what you personally choose to live.
+The position is one of the most highly paid in the country, so the main limitation is what you choose to live.

-If you prefer a more laid-back lifestyle, you will have the funds to support yourself.
+However, if you prefer a more laid-back lifestyle, you will have the funds to support yourself.

 Due to the hours an anesthesiologist works, family life can sometimes become strained.